Mads Gilbert: Early life and education

 Gilbert was born on 2 June 1947 in Porsgrunn, Telemark, to a family of French Huguenot ancestry.
 His father Mads Fredrik Gilbert was an electrician, while his mother was a nurse.
 His family soon relocated to his grandmother's one-bedroom apartment in Oslo and he grew up in the borough of Majorstua until the age of 10 and later in Lambertseter.
 In the mid-1960s he enrolled in the Oslo Cathedral School.
 After finishing high school, he briefly studied veterinary medicine, however, he switched to general medicine following an accident involving his younger brother.
 He graduated from the University of Oslo in 1973.

 He describes growing up in a "very political household" with many political discussions.
 He describes his parents as well-informed about the world and his father specifically as very well-read.
 He describes his mother as an inspiration, who taught him to think critically and be aware about siding with the weak.

 Political career

 Gilbert's political activism was sparked by the Vietnam War, and he initially became a member of the Solidarity Committee for Vietnam (Solkom).
 He later joined the Marxist-Leninist SUF(m-l) and the Maoist AKP(m-l), and was an active member (the latter party only accepted "active membership") during the 1970s.

-He is currently a member of the revolutionary socialist Red Party, and has represented its direct predecessor, the Red Electoral Alliance, the electoral front of the AKP(m-l) in the Troms county council for three terms, from 1979 to 1987 (two terms), and from 1995 to 1999.
+He is a member of the Red Party, and has represented its direct predecessor, the Red Electoral Alliance, the electoral front of the AKP(m-l) in the Troms county council for three terms, from 1979 to 1987 (two terms), and from 1995 to 1999.